But what if you found out that you didn’t just have an email inbox where you receive messages from friends, family and

 Tell Stories That Heal: Modern Day Initiations is a LOVEspun work of heART.
 An anthology of prose and poetry, thirteen contributors (including C.S.
 Drury) who bring voice and honor to the many ways experience can heal us.
 Stories of breaking down to breaking through; losing self, losing others, facing fears, accepting the unacceptable, building strength, moving beyond, finding forgiveness, claiming worth, coming home, regaining self, reconnecting through birth, resilience, death, and ultimately love.
 Profits from the sale of Tell Stories That Heal help fund programs empowering the voices of our youth.

 “Providence helps us to think differently about our interconnected world by examining the psychology of terrorism, migration, and national security in an accessible and provocative way.
 With this play C.S.
 Drury has solidified himself as an important new voice in American political drama.” – Nicholas Longo, PhD, Director of Global Studies Program at Providence College

 Set in Rhode Island in the year 2022, Providence is a dystopian drama that challenges assumptions about the psychology of terrorism and politics of place.
-The play examines the values of dissent, peace and resistance from the perspective of American citizens wrestling with their understandings of liberty, justice, and the pursuit of happiness.
-Through it’s plot and character development, “Providence” raises some of the most critical questions of our time and jumpstarts a dialogue on freedom, ethics, non-violence and the politics of resistance in the 21st century.
+The play examines ethics of dissent and peacemaking from the perspective of American citizens wrestling with their understandings of liberty, justice and the pursuit of happiness.
+Through it’s plot and character development, Providence raises some of the most critical questions of our time and jumpstarts a dialogue on freedom, ethics, non-violence and the politics of resistance in the 21st century.

-Providence received its world premiere as a staged reading at the Brecht Forum in New York City.
+Providence received its world premiere as a staged reading at the Brecht Forum in New York City in 2007.

 Amity Falls is a short fiction series about a town called Amity Falls where nothing is as it seems, and darkness lurks just below the friendly surface.
 Fun stuff.

 While the series attracted a small and loyal following I ultimately decided to put it aside in order to pursue other projects.

 This series is currently unavailable for purchase.